wagjo/borneo/README.md

-The clojure-neo4j project provides a more lispy interface to Neo4j, a graph-structured on-disk transactional database.
+The borneo project provides a more lispy interface to Neo4j, a graph-structured on-disk transactional database.

 This library is under active development and there's plenty more work to do.